Cannabis in Tennessee

-Cannabis in Tennessee is illegal for most use, with the exception of limited medical purposes.
+Cannabis in Tennessee is illegal for most use, with the exceptions of limited medical purposes and Hemp derived products containing less than 0.3% THC.
 Possession of even small amounts is a criminal misdemeanor, but there are limited legal allowances for non-psychoactive CBD oil as medical cannabis, and the authorities have not been able to enforce the law.

 2015 legalization of CBD oil

 In May 2015, Tennessee governor Bill Haslam signed Senate Bill 280 into law, against his earlier opposition.
 The bill legalized the possession and use of marijuana to treat a limited number of severe conditions, including epilepsy.
 The bill has no provisions for legal sale, thus requiring patients to acquire the drug outside the state of Tennessee; possession of CBD oil without proof that it was obtained legally outside of Tennessee was a misdemeanor.

 Municipal decriminalization

 At the start of 2015 the Tennessee chapter of the National Organization for the Reform of Marijuana Laws launched a petition to place a referendum on the November ballot for Davidson County to defund local law enforcement prosecution against possession of small amounts of marijuana.
 The measure failed to reach the ballot, as by the 6 August deadline the movement had only collected about 4,000 of the required 6,845 signatures to get the measure onto the ballot.